Ray-Neiheiser/ray-neiheiser.github.io/_pages/about.md

 - Blockchain Scaling Solutions
 - Humancentric Blockchain Design

 I am also an avid supporter and contributor to open-source software.
-I am a maintainer and co-founder of [Ldtteam](https://github.com/ldtteam) and contributed to numerous open-source projects such as the Chia BLS library.
+I am a maintainer and co-founder of [Ldtteam](https://github.com/ldtteam) and contributed to numerous open-source projects with combined over 300 million downloads such as the Chia BLS library.

 News
 ======